Table of Contents

 When you get more acclimatized with reading and analyzing graphs, you can add additional instruments, like technical measures, to calculate price movement and change in value.

 Other ways of analysis can allow you to determine when to take a trading position or leave a trade, including the Bollinger Bands.
-Trend line metrics such as the Moving Average clearly help you determine how the market moves by cutting off all the noise from small price fluctuations.
+Trend line metrics such as the Moving Average help determine how the market moves by cutting off all the noise from small price fluctuations.

 FAQs on How to Read Trading Charts